-- 5. Allow bit to reach full speed before contacting workpiece. - Slowly engage workpiece, do not force Router down into workpiece. - 7.
-The bit rotates clockwise.
+- Allow bit to reach full speed before contacting workpiece. - 7.
+Slowly engage workpiece, do not force Router down into workpiece.

+- 8. The bit rotates clockwise.
 Adjust for this while cutting: - a.
 For most materials it is best to move the Router from left to right as facing the workpiece.

-b.
 When cutting outside edges, move the Router counterclockwise.
 When cutting inside edges, move the Router clockwise.

-c.
-On vertical surfaces, start and end cut at the top to prevent waste material from falling onto the rotating bit.

-- 8. When using the Fence: Cut parallel to edge of workpiece with Fence following edge. - 9.
-When using a Temporary Guide: Cut with Fence following edge of temporary guide. - When making a Circle Cut: With nail in place through center hole of Fence, plunge the bit into workpiece and rotate Router in a circle around the nail. - 11.
-When using the Roller Guide: Cut the edge of the workpiece with the Roller Guide following the edge of the workpiece.
+- c.
+On vertical surfaces, start and end cut at the top to prevent waste material from falling onto the rotating bit. - When using the Fence: Cut parallel to edge of workpiece with Fence following edge. - 10.
+When using a Temporary Guide: Cut with Fence following edge of temporary guide. - 11.
+When making a Circle Cut: With nail in place through center hole of Fence, plunge the bit into workpiece and rotate Router in a circle around the nail. - 12.
+When using a Template Guide: Cut with Guide following edge of template.